jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Giant Tick.md

 RacialMods: +4 Stealth
 Languages:
 SQ:
+SpecialAbilities:
-SpecialAbilities: >
+  Grab (Ex): >
-  Grab (Ex) A giant tick can grab targets of any size, and has a +8 racial bonus on grapple checks rather than the normal +4 bonus most creatures with grab possess.
-Disease (Ex) Red ache: Bite-injury; save Fort DC 13; onset 1d3 days; frequency 1/day; effect 1d6 Str damage; cure 2 consecutive saves.
+    A giant tick can grab targets of any size, and has a +8 racial bonus on grapple checks rather than the normal +4 bonus most creatures with grab possess.
+  Disease (Ex): >
+    Red ache: Bite-injury; save Fort DC 13; onset 1d3 days; frequency 1/day; effect 1d6 Str damage; cure 2 consecutive saves.
 The DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: